eclipse-tycho/tycho/devdoc/Releasing_Tycho.md

 Subject: Please test snapshots for upcoming <VERSION> release

 We plan to release Tycho <VERSION> next week.
 For details of new features and bugfixes, see release notes [1].
-Please help by testing the SNAPSHOTSs build.
+Please help by testing the SNAPSHOTS build.
 To use it, change your tycho version to <VERSION>-SNAPSHOT and add snippet [2] to your pom.

 We plan to promote this release in one week unless major regressions are found.